-Designerly Ways of Knowing
+Design Research & Designerly Ways of Knowing

-As researchers with a design background, we frequently employ design methods—such as participatory design and design probes—in our research.
+As researchers with a design background, we frequently employ design methods, such as participatory design and design probes, in our research.
 Therefore, we are interested in exploring how our work can contribute to the design research community.
 Drawing on our empirical, design-based research and practical experiences, we reflect on the lessons learned from designing with and for young learners and others.
 We further extend these methodological reflections to broader HCI and design research, considering how design, as a research method, can effectively support new knowledge generation.

 Relevant Publications

-Participatory Design in Human-Computer Interaction: Cases, Characteristics, and Lessons [In Press | PDF]
+Participatory Design in Human-Computer Interaction: Cases, Characteristics, and Lessons [LINK | Best Paper Honorable Mention Award]

 Xiang Qi, & Junnan Yu